danneu/chaingun/README.md

 # hyzhenhok

-A fledgling Bitcoin implementation written in Clojure.
+A highly experimental/unorganized fledgling Bitcoin implementation written in Clojure.

-I'm in the middle of porting a less-organized implementation into this somewhat-typed/somewhat-organized codebase.
+Predominantly a test-bed for hilarious abstractions and unfamiliar libraries as I figure things out.

 ## Current features so far